google/skia/site/docs/dev/contrib/bazel.md

 and using this as the location for the Bazel sandbox can dramatically improve compile times because [sandboxing](https://bazel.build/docs/sandboxing) has been observed to be I/O intensive.

 Add the following to `~/.bazelrc` if you have a `/dev/shm` partition that is 4+ GB big.
 ```
-build:clang --sandbox_base=/dev/shm
+build --sandbox_base=/dev/shm
 ```

 ### Authenticate to RBE on a Linux VM
 We are in the process of setting up Remote Build Execution (RBE) for Bazel.
 Some users have reported errors when trying to use RBE (via `--config=linux_rbe`) on Linux VMs such as:
 ```
 ERROR: Failed to query remote execution capabilities:
 Error code 404 trying to get security access token from Compute Engine metadata for the default
 service account.
 This may be because the virtual machine instance does not have permission
 scopes specified.
 It is possible to skip checking for Compute Engine metadata by specifying the
 environment variable NO_GCE_CHECK=true.
 ```
 For instances where it is not possible to set the `cloud-platform` scope [on the VM](https://skia-review.googlesource.com/c/skia/+/525577), one can directly link to their